Edgenius/PlatoDocSite/content/form-builder/online-web-form-builder/_index.md

 Preview your form or PDF at any time using the *Preview Form* and *Preview PDF* buttons in the top *Toolbar*.

+{{% notice tip  %}}
-<div class="notices tip" >We recommend adding some sample data to your PDF before previewing.
-This way the PDF is rendered with data.</tip>
+We recommend adding some sample data to your PDF before previewing.
+This way the PDF is rendered with data.
+{{% /notice %}}

 ![online-form-builder](/images/online-form-builder.PNG)